 Morphology, reflectance, and sensory differentiation in male Centris pallida bees – My thesis work in the lab of Dr. Sean O’Donnell at Drexel University.
 Partially funded by a 2019 APS Lewis and Clark Grant and a 2019 ESA SRT Award.
 Performed in part at the University of Arizona, in part at Arizona State University, and in part at the FSMRL facilities at University of Illinois.
-Undergraduate students Sumaiya Zahid and Angelina Gomez (for her thesis) are working to demonstrate morphological differences in external sensory structures (eyes and antennae) between the dimorphic C. pallida males; Purnima Sachdeva, Rheanna Congdon, Sophi Schneider, and graduate student Virginia Caponera have all helped demonstrate neuroanatomical differentiation between large and small males.
+Undergraduate student Angelina Gomez (for her senior thesis) is following up on work by Sumaiya Zahid in demonstrating morphological differences in external sensory structures between the dimorphic C. pallida males; Purnima Sachdeva, Rheanna Congdon, and Sophi Schneider have all helped demonstrate neuroanatomical differentiation between large and small males.
 Pieces of this project were profiled in Drexel EXEL magazine.